Isaac Johnson (colonist)

-The Reverend Isaac Johnson (1601 – 30 September 1630), a 17th-century English clergyman, was one of the Puritan founders of Massachusetts and the colony's First Magistrate.
+The Reverend Isaac Johnson (1601 – 30 September 1630), an English clergyman, was one of the Puritan founders of Massachusetts and the colony's First Magistrate.

 Family background

 Baptized at St John's Church, Stamford, in Lincolnshire, the eldest son of Abraham Johnson, he grew up at Fineshade, near North Luffenham in Rutland.
 His grandfather was Archdeacon Robert Johnson, who founded Oakham and Uppingham Schools in Rutland.

-After being educated at Emmanuel College, Cambridge (matriculating 1614, graduating B.A.
+He was educated at Emmanuel College, Cambridge, matriculating 1614, graduating B.A.
 1617 and proceeding M.A.
-1621) where a relative, Laurence Chaderton, was the first Master, he was admitted to Gray's Inn in 1620.
-Johnson was then, on 27 May 1621, ordained a priest in the Church of England by Thomas Dove, Bishop of Peterborough.
+1621; a relative, Laurence Chaderton, was the first Master.
+He was admitted to Gray's Inn in 1620.
+Johnson was on 27 May 1621, ordained a priest in the Church of England by Thomas Dove, Bishop of Peterborough.

 Archdeacon Johnson settled upon his grandson the manor of Clipsham, Rutland, after his marriage in 1623 to Lady Arbella Clinton, second daughter of Thomas Clinton, 3rd Earl of Lincoln, whose brother, the 4th Earl, was a leading proponent of the Puritan colonisation of America.